Living off-grid is neither difficult nor uncomfortable.

 We heat the house with a woodburning stove, using mainly wood we collect locally.

-We cook on gas and there is a large gas barbecue for your use.
+We cook on gas and there is a large gas plancha for your use.
 I know it is a fossil fuel but we have to be practical .
 Open fires outside are forbidden by law.

 Staying at Refuge Madeloc provides many valuable lessons for children, and adults too.
 David will be happy to show you how it all works.